trueadm/t7/readme.md

 allow for JavaScript expressions to be embedded within literal strings.
-With that in mind, it made logical sense to build a small framework around them to assist developers wanting to work with virtual DOM frameworks without the overhead of learning a new syntax/language. t7 does not introduce a new syntax or language into the mix like other templating engines do, it simply uses pure JavaScript and HTML.
+With that in mind, it made logical sense to build a small framework around them to assist developers wanting to work with virtual DOM frameworks without the overhead of learning a new language. t7 does not introduce new syntax into the mix like other templating engines do, it simply uses pure JavaScript and HTML.

 Essentially, t7 provides designers and developers with a way to create awesome